psarnow/colorado-dow/README.md

 # Colorado Department of Wildlife big game hunt statistics (colorado-dow)
-## Project Description - Why did we choose it?
+## Project Description - Why did I choose it?
 I've personally spent countless hours pouring over hunt tables to decide where/when to hunt.
 Some analytical visual representations would certainly provide a more valuable solution.
 These will also lead to more questions about historical results.

 This project has many variables that determine differing outcomes.

 There are influences from multiple environments (supply/demand/regulations/weather)

-This project aslo has an intuitive progression of the Analytics Roadmap
+This project also has an intuitive progression of the Analytics Roadmap

 I started this back in 2015 which culminated into a Web-app example https://dowproject.shinyapps.io/GJSON/